shilpakarumanchi/Avada-e-commerce/README.md

 ## Product Delivery
 ![Screenshot 2025-02-20 095710](https://github.com/user-attachments/assets/629cbe47-17b3-4274-88d9-8e374a72e635)

-- On average, Avada takes 2 days to ship and 8 days to deliver a product, a trend that has remained consistent across all four global regions and eight product lines with some anamolies.
+- On average, Avada takes 2 days to ship and 8 days to deliver a product—a trend that holds across all four global regions and eight product lines, despite some anomalies.
-- Two items had very long shipping times then the rest of the products across all regions.
-This includes: Samsung Charging Cable in EMEA (9 days) and Apple AirPods headphones in NA (6 days).
+- Two products stand out with significantly longer shipping times than the rest: Samsung Charging Cable in EMEA takes 9 days, and Apple AirPods Headphones in North America take 6 days.
-- As a result, average delivery times for these products in EMEA and NA were extended to 15 and 11 days, respectively.
+- Consequently, the average delivery times for these products are extended to 15 days in EMEA and 11 days in North America.
-- Bose soundsport headphones on the other hand had slightly lower shipping times (1 day) in APAC and LATAM.
+- In contrast, Bose Soundsport Headphones have slightly lower shipping times in APAC and LATAM, averaging 1 day.
-- Taking average incuding anamolies has increased the overall shipping time to 3 days in EMEA and 4 days in NA and delivery time to 9 days.
+- When factoring in these anomalies, the overall average shipping time increases to 3 days in EMEA and 4 days in North America, with the average delivery time rising to 9 days.

 ## Loyalty Program
 ![Screenshot 2025-02-19 163658](https://github.com/user-attachments/assets/4d3bbb3b-30a1-4959-8b74-fc371d73dc5a)